 Our proposed anatomy is a fine-grained description of the atomic timing components that are necessary and sufficient to fully characterize key transitions.
-Whether key transitions are being performed manually, using a process, being automated, or result from unsupervised ad hoc changes in a DNSSEC zone, the diversity of their actions is concisely represented by this anatomy.
+Whether key transitions are being performed manually, part of a process, fully automatized, or result from unsupervised ad hoc changes in a DNSSEC zone, the diversity of their activities is concisely represented by this anatomy.